pyppeteer/pyppeteer/README.md

 ## WORK IN PROGRESS

-Not all features are implemented or tested currently.
+Currently not all features are tested.

-* The following features are not implemented yet.
-    * PDF screenshot

 ## Installation